ftrotter/mirrulations-data/README.md

 To run the Glue job we have to specify an IAM role with sufficient permissions to access S3, Glue, and Comprehend.

-* Create an IAM Role using Glue as the AWS service use case
+* Create an IAM Role using Glue as the AWS service use case.
+    * On the Trusted Entity Type page choose "AWS Service" and then select "Glue" from the "Service or Use Case" chooser.
+    * On the "Add permissions" step choose the following three options.
+        * `AmazonS3FullAccess`
+        * `AWSGlueConsoleFullAccess`
-* Add the permissions `AmazonS3FullAccess`, `AWSGlueConsoleFullAccess`, and `ComprehendFullAccess`
+        * `ComprehendFullAccess`
+        * `ComprehendMedicalFullAccess`
+    * Fill out Name, review, and create as demonstrated here:
     * Name the Role `DEA-2024-0059-S3-Glue-Comprehend`

   ![IAM Role Creation](graphics/IAMRole.png)

+    * There is no need to add tags for this tutorial to work.

 NOTE: For production workflows, you should restrict access to these services to comply with the [ principle of least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).

 ## Create an AWS S3 Bucket to Hold Results